hippylib/hippylib/README.md

 multigrid solvers for elliptic operators without explicitly constructing the dense covariance operator.

-hIPPYlib provides a robust implementation of the inexact Newton-conjugate gradient algorithm to compute the maximum a posterior (MAP) point.
-The reduced gradient and Hessian actions are automatically computed via their weak form specification in FEniCS by constraining the state and adjoint variables to satisfy the forward and adjoint problem.
-The Newton system is solved inexactly by early termination of CG iterations via Eisenstat–Walker (to prevent oversolving) and Steihaug (to avoid negative curvature) criteria.
+`hIPPYlib` provides a robust implementation of the inexact Newton-conjugate gradient algorithm to compute the maximum a posterior (MAP) point.
+The reduced gradient and Hessian actions are automatically computed via their weak form specification in `FEniCS` by constraining the state and adjoint variables to satisfy the forward and adjoint problem.
+The Newton system is solved inexactly by early termination of CG iterations via Eisenstat-Walker (to prevent oversolving) and Steihaug (to avoid negative curvature) criteria.
 Globalization is achieved with an Armijo back-tracking line search.

-hIPPYlib offers different scalable methods to sample from the prior
+`hIPPYlib` offers different scalable methods to sample from the prior
 distribution: Krylov methods to approximate the action of a matrix square root on a vector, the conjugate gradient sampler, and finally samplers that exploit the finite element assembly procedure of the inverse covariance operator to obtain a symmetric decomposition.
-To sample from a local Gaussian approximation (such as at the MAP point) hIPPYlib exploits the low rank factorization of the Hessian misfit to correct samples from the prior distribution.
+To sample from a local Gaussian approximation (such as at the MAP point) `hIPPYlib` exploits the low rank factorization of the Hessian misfit to correct samples from the prior distribution.

 Finally, randomized and probing algorithms are available to compute